 Thirty years ago, large companies were like states and municipalities, with more than 75 percent of workers participating in defined-benefit pension plans.
 Then executives realized the arrangement put all the investment risk on them.
 Defined-benefit plans give workers a pre-determined payout in retirement based on years of service and final salary.
 It creates a future liability that’s tricky to predict because it relies on assumptions about salary growth and life expectancy.
 The long-term obligation must be matched with investments that grow at a sufficient pace — a tall order after the recession as stock prices plunged and interest rates reached record lows.
-Private pensions have problems too; just 5 percent of those at Standard & Poor’s 500 companies are fully funded, though it is deemed a manageable expense.
+Private pensions have problems too; just 5 percent of those at Standard & Poor’s 500 companies are fully funded, though it’s deemed a manageable expense.
 Public plans outside the U.S. also tend to be underfunded, with some better and some worse than American ones.
-Public pension benefits in countries including Australia, France, Germany and Hong Kong are more generous than those in the private sector, as is the case in the U.S.
+Public pension benefits in countries including Australia, France, Germany and Hong Kong are more generous than those in the private sector, as in the U.S.

 The Reference Shelf